Squaretechre/automate-code-maat/README.md

 Path to run the complexity analysis on using Cloc

 -il | --includeLang
-Languages to include in analysis in csv format
+Languages to include in analysis in csv format, see [Cloc docs](http://cloc.sourceforge.net/#Languages) for recognised languages.

 -ed | --excludeDir
 Directories to exclude from analysis in csv format